Germany’s Military Innovation Spotlighted

 Gründerszene lists Helsing as one of Germany’s top seven most important defense tech start-ups.
 Many of the others listed were founded by former German soldiers with prominent investors.
 Here is a brief overview:

-Quantum Systems, which gained experience in Ukraine, develops vertical take-off drones to spy on Russian troop locations.
+- Quantum Systems, which gained experience in Ukraine, develops vertical take-off drones to spy on Russian troop locations.
 It was founded by ex-Bundeswehr soldier Florian Seibel in 2015.
 After proving itself in Ukraine, the German-American billionaire Peter Thiel started investing in the company.
 Through Thiel, the company potentially gains “access to U.S. military knowledge,” Handelsblatt reported in 2022.
 Thiel’s Palantir and Anduril are two of the most modern U.S. companies in the defense technology sector.

-The start-up Arx currently offers six different small robots and supplies six European countries—including the German Armed Forces.
+- The start-up Arx currently offers six different small robots and supplies six European countries, including the German Armed Forces.
 The robots are designed to assist soldiers in combat zones, providing supplies or spying on the enemy.
 Recently, the start-up won the nato Innovation Fund as its main investor.
 The systems are currently deployed and tested in Ukraine.

-The Munich-based start-up Hattec is working on giving pilots of fighter jets and helicopters the ability to coordinate and control autonomously flying drones from the cockpit.
+- The Munich-based start-up Hattec is working on giving pilots of fighter jets and helicopters the ability to coordinate and control autonomously flying drones from the cockpit.
 The ceo and cofounder were previously in the German Armed Forces.
-They believe the war in Ukraine has vividly shown aircraft’s vulnerabilities that could be greatly reduced with this innovation.
+They believe the war in Ukraine has vividly shown aircraft vulnerabilities that could be greatly reduced with this innovation.

-The dual-use startup Traversals, founded by engineer Dirk Kolb, set up the Ukraine Dynamic Frontline Monitoring service “to capture military events in the war zone by reading and analyzing publicly available data.”
+- The dual-use startup Traversals, founded by engineer Dirk Kolb, set up the Ukraine Dynamic Frontline Monitoring service “to capture military events in the war zone by reading and analyzing publicly available data.”
 The Bundeswehr’s Cyber Innovation Hub and the French aircraft manufacturer Airbus are also among Traversals’ customers.
-Beyond military uses it also offers election observation support for “monitoring the transparency and credibility of electoral processes to ensure fair and free elections.”
+Beyond military uses, it also offers election-observation support for “monitoring the transparency and credibility of electoral processes to ensure fair and free elections.”

 Two other start-ups are also involved in the civilian sector but were primarily founded with the military in mind.

-The aerospace start-up Polaris seeks the “revolution of space travel” by developing a reusable space plane that takes off and lands horizontally instead of vertically.
+- The aerospace start-up Polaris seeks the “revolution of space travel” by developing a reusable space plane that takes off and lands horizontally instead of vertically.
 The founder, Alexander Kop, previously worked 10 years at the German Aerospace Center and is now cooperating with the German Armed Forces to achieve his goal.
 The German Armed Forces hope that the collaboration will bring advantages in high-speed aerial reconnaissance and faster satellite launches.

-The Munich-based start-up GovRadar wants to solve Germany’s procurement problems, especially for the Bundeswehr, and found a prominent investor in former Defense Minister and multi-millionaire Karl-Theodor zu Guttenberg.
+- The Munich-based start-up GovRadar wants to solve Germany’s procurement problems, especially for the Bundeswehr, and found a prominent investor in former defense minister and multi-millionaire Karl-Theodor zu Guttenberg.
 “In a way, Govradar is a Check24 or an Amazon for public authorities,” Gründerszene commented.
 During his time in the military, founder Sascha Soyk helped set up the Bundeswehr Cyber Innovation Hub which will now test the procurement processes on his start-up.

-While military innovations around the world are drastically increasing with the use of artificial intelligence and the study of the Ukraine war, it is critical to take a close look at Germany, which has a history of military innovation.
+While military innovations around the world are drastically increasing with the use of artificial intelligence and the study of the Ukraine war, it is critical to look closely at Germany, which has a history of military innovation.
 Referring to Germany’s growing air power in 1934, Winston Churchill warned, “So far, I have dealt with what I believe is the known, but beyond the known there is also the unknown. … As to that, all I would say is, ‘Beware!’
 Germany is a country fertile in military surprises.”

 Modern technology makes such surprises all the more likely and dangerous.